 A total of 737 Gloster Gladiators, Mk.I and Mk.II, were built.
 In addition to the Royal Air Force, there were operated by several other countries in Europe, the Mediterranean and the Middle East.

-Chief Test Pilot Phillip Edward Gerald Sayer, Esq., was appointed an Officer of the Most Excellent Order of the British Empire (OBE) on the New Years Honours list, 30 December 1941.
-He was killed in flying accident 22 October 1942, probably the result of a mid-air collision.
+Chief Test Pilot Phillip Edward Gerald Sayer, Esq., was appointed an Officer of the Most Excellent Order of the British Empire (OBE) in the New Years Honours list, 30 December 1941.